antorix/Rocket-Ministry/README.md

 Android, Windows, Linux, and Mac are supported.

-The app is translated into English, Spanish, Russian, Ukrainian, Turkish, Georgian and Armenian.
+The app is translated into English, Spanish, Russian, Ukrainian, Turkish, Serbian, Georgian and Armenian.
 If you want to help translate the app into your language, please send a message to [inoblogger@gmail.com](mailto:inoblogger@gmail.com).

 * [Download from Google Play Store](https://play.google.com/store/apps/details?id=org.rocketministry)